domirick/notes/README.md

 # Notes
-Some of my notes may help you.
+Some of my notes, which may help you.
 Feel free to ask for pull request if you want to add or correct informations.

 # Links